n2k/dockpeek/README.md

 <h3>Quick Access & One-Click Updates for Your Docker Containers</h3>

 <p><b>Dockpeek</b> is a lightweight, self-hosted Docker dashboard built for efficiency and simplicity.
-With Dockpeek, you can instantly access container web interfaces, monitor ports, and apply updates in a single click.
+With Dockpeek, you can instantly access container web interfaces, view logs, monitor ports, and apply updates in a single click.
 It also auto-detects Traefik labels to display container addresses, helping you keep everything organized — all from one clean and intuitive interface.</p>
 </div>